CelliesProjects/aquacontrol32/README.md

 #### Known issues:

-1. Use the [stickbreaker OneWire library](https://github.com/stickbreaker/OneWire) for troublefree temperature sensors.
+- The OneWire library that comes with the Arduino IDE does not work with esp32 MCUs.
+Use the [stickbreaker OneWire library](https://github.com/stickbreaker/OneWire) for troublefree temperature sensors.

 #### The test hardware: